Personalised Care: supporting those living with and beyond Cancer

 The Quality and Outcomes Framework (QOF) is a voluntary annual reward and incentive programme for all GP practices in England, detailing practice achievement results.
 It is not about performance management but resourcing and rewarding good practice.

-In recognising the important role that primary care plays to support people after a cancer diagnosis, changes have been made to 2021/22 Quality and Outcomes Framework (QOF) cancer requirements.
+In recognising the important role that primary care plays to support people after a cancer diagnosis, changes were made to the 2021/22 Quality and Outcomes Framework (QOF) cancer requirements.

 • at the time of a patient’s diagnosis (within 3 months)

-• Improving the awareness of the Cancer Care Review process to patients living with and beyond cancer.
+• Improving the awareness of the Cancer Care Review process to patients living with and beyond cancer; and

 • Improving patient’s satisfaction with their Cancer Care Reviews within 12 months of diagnosis.

-• Look at patient and carers’ information needs
+• Looking at the patient and carers’ information needs,

-• Understand what support is available locally in and around their community
+• Helping the patient understand what support is available locally in and around their community,

-• Receive the information they need to begin supported self-management
+• Receiving the information they need to begin supported self-management; and

-• Receive details and signposting for support to a variety of organisations including Macmillan.
+• Receiving details and signposting for support to a variety of organisations and services.

 Contact Us